davidecavestro/grails-fatcow-icons/README.md

 # Credits

+This plugin includes image icons created at [FATCOW](http://www.fatcow.com).
-This plugin is heavily based on the work done by the authors of http://github.com/ericbuitenhuis/grails-glyph-icons ... even this document started as a copy and paste of the grails-glyph-icons README :-)
+Also, it is heavily based on the work done by the authors of [grails-glyph-icons](http://github.com/ericbuitenhuis/grails-glyph-icons)... even this document started as a copy and paste of the grails-glyph-icons README :-)